West Main Street, 1924

 As the city grew, the business district expanded and the buildings became more elaborate.
 The Clonts Building at Pine and Kentucky with its three story turret, the old City Hall building at Florida and Main with its distinctive tower, and the high rise Marble Arcade office building and the Terrace and New Florida hotels all contributed to the distinct character of the city’s business district.

 This exhibit shows the changing character of Lakeland’s downtown business district from the low wood frame structures of the 1880’s and 1890’s to the high rise concrete and steel buildings of the 1920’s and 1930’s.
 So, view the business district in 1905 from the water tower at Massachusetts and Rose, or take a stroll down Main Street of the 1920’s and maybe stop to window shop at Moore’s Style shop.
 Finish your tour with a refreshing cold drink at the Jewett Drug Store soda fountain across from Munn Park in the 1930’s.
-Click on the links below to see downtown Lakeland as it was .
+Click on the links to the left to see downtown Lakeland as it was .